Biographies - Arnold Bergstraesser Institute (ABI) Freiburg

 is a Professor of Inequality and Poverty at the Center for Conflict Studies, Philipps Universität Marburg, and an affiliate of SALDRU (Southern Africa Labour and Development Research Unit, University of Cape Town).
 His research interests include inequality, distributive conflict, political behavior, and development.
 He was previously a Senior Lecturer at the University of Cape Town and a Senior Researcher at the GIGA Institute for Global and Area Studies.
 His articles have appeared in journals such as Perspectives on Politics, Quarterly Journal of Political Science, and the Journal of Development Economics.

 is a Postdoctoral Researcher at the Center for Conflict Studies and Coordinator of the Postcolonial Hierarchies in Peace & Conflict Network.
+He is the Principal Investigator of the AFPRO project on protest movements during and after insurgencies.
 His research is centered around questions of state-society relationships particularly within authoritarian contexts, reframing and reinterpreting state power through the lens of protest and societal resistance. (mehr …)